 What is the Triton Innovation Challenge?

-The Triton Innovation Network (TriNet) Challenge, is an annual business competition focused on fostering creativity and bringing to the spotlight commercially promising, environmentally focused technologies generated by the finest minds at UC San Diego.
-Supported through the generosity of The William and Kathryn Scripps Family Foundation Inc., the program is presented through a partnership of the Rady School of Management, the Scripps Institution of Oceanography, and the Jacobs School of Engineering.
+The Triton Innovation Challenge, now in its eighth year, is a business competition focused on fostering creativity and bringing to the spotlight commercially promising, environmentally focused technologies generated by the finest minds at UC San Diego.
+Supported through the generosity of The William and Kathryn Scripps Family Foundation Inc., the program is presented through a partnership of the Rady School of Management, Scripps Institution of Oceanography, and the Jacobs School of Engineering.

 What are people saying?

 I'm ecstatic (about winning) and so proud of myself and my research partner.
 As a first-year student, I was a bit of an underdog.
 I'm very happy to win and humbled at the same time.
 It is great that the Jacobs School, Rady and the Scripps Institution put on this competition.
 It was a wonderful opportunity for researchers to take and present what we've done and get exposure.
 We will use the cash prize for patenting our idea and research and development, all the things needed to further develop the product and get it to market.